reaganhenke/reaganhenke.github.io/README.md

 # reaganhenke.com

 This repo contains Reagan Henke's portfolio site and links to her latest projects.
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It is live at [reaganhenke.com](https://reaganhenke.com/) This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts